 3. Look beyond the holidays and focus on the long term.

 Retailers often expect to make a substantial portion of their sales during the holidays.
-But the uncertainty of this season is forcing some to take a more holistic approach, lowering their expectations for this year and concentrating on revenue opportunities in 2022.
+But the uncertainty of this season is forcing some to take a more holistic approach, lowering their expectations for this year and concentrating on revenue opportunities for the next year.

 Another startup, Black Diamond Junk Removal, began operating in Northeast Ohio in late October with one truck.
 Owner Tucker Anderson had hoped for a second truck by now, but the manufacturer can’t finish building it because components haven’t arrived.
 Anderson is limited in the amount of work he can do during the holidays, a busy time as homeowners decide to get rid of clutter before their guests arrive.